 Summer Camp Jobs

 Teens can work a variety of summer camp jobs, as counselors, activity staff, waterfront staff, kitchen staff, maintenance workers, and office staff.
 Opportunities are available at day and sleepaway camps.
 You may be able to start as a counselor-in-training if you don't have the experience to start out as a counselor.
 The American Camp Association website is an excellent resource for summer camp job listings.
 The site is also useful for finding camps by location and specialty, and it is safe to assume that all camps will be hiring teens for the summer.

 Outdoor Summer Jobs

-Working for a local nursery is another option for the outdoorsy types.
+Working at a local nursery is another option for the outdoorsy types.
 Nursery workers help to dig, cut, and transplant trees, shrubs, and other plants.
 They water and weed plants; move and display fertilizer, seed, and other nursery products; and wait on customers.

 Summer Jobs for Animal Lovers

-Pet store workers will arrange displays, stock shelves, assist customers, and care for pets.
+Pet store workers arrange displays, stock shelves, assist customers, and care for pets.
 Stable hands at equine centers help to maintain the stalls and stable areas.
 They brush, groom, feed, water, and sometimes help exercise horses.
 If you're interested in a career working with animals, a summer job is a good place to start.

 Summer Jobs for Sports Fans

 Stadiums, sports teams, race tracks, and other athletic venues hire seasonal workers as ticket sellers, concession stand workers, souvenir sellers, and maintenance workers.
 These types of organizations also hire interns (mostly unpaid) to help with communications, marketing, promotions, and other administrative functions.
 These positions are ideal for young people with an interest in sports management careers.